appstronomy/objective-c-style-guide/README.md

 }
 ```

-Typical top-level pragma mark headings you'll see and create in Appstronomy code:
+Typical top-level pragma mark headings you'll see and create in Appstronomy code.
+Where used, try to follow this general ordering:

+* **Instantiation:** Where singleton and public designated initializers go.
-* **Lifecycle:** Where dealloc, init and view controller lifecycle methods (`-viewDidLoad:`, `-viewWillAppear:` etc.) go.
-Memory warning handlers can also go in this section (e.g. `-didReceiveMemoryWarning`).
+* **Lifecycle:** Where dealloc, init and view controller lifecycle methods go (e.g. `viewDidLoad:`, `viewWillAppear:` etc.).
+Memory warning handlers can also go in this section (e.g. `didReceiveMemoryWarning`).
+* **&lt;superclass name&gt;:** When you override a method in a superclass that doesn't belong under a different heading, such as *Lifecycle*, create a heading for the name of that superclass, and implement the overidden methods there.
-* **Property Overrides:** Accessor and mutator methods for properties go under this heading.
+* **Property Overrides:** If you implement accessor or mutator methods for properties, they go under this heading.
 * **Configuration:** One time or recuring setup and configuration methods go here.
 * **User Actions:** Action methods, generally wired from Interface Builder.
 * **Protocol: &lt;protocol name&gt;:** Methods you implement for a given protocol should be colocated near the end of your implementation file, with the name of the protocol called out in the #pragma mark directive.